Skip to main content

 (These are examples and not inclusive of all possible methods and tools.)

-AI methods involve automated decision-making or inference from data, and use methods in the subfields:
+AI methods involve automated decision-making or inference from data and use methods from the subfields of:

 • machine learning (including deep learning)